IBPS Clerk 2026: Exam Dates, Salary & Selection Process

 💡Clerk career progression

-Section switching is NOT allowed — once the timer for a section ends, you cannot go back.
-This makes time management critical.
-Don't get stuck on any single question — if it takes more than 90 seconds, mark it for review and move on.
-In Prelims, speed matters more than perfection.
+If a question takes more than 90 seconds, mark it for review and move on.
+In prelims, speed matters more than perfection.

 🎯Mains - the merit-deciding exam